2022 FIM EnduroGP World Championship

 Overnight rain that lingered greeted competitors for day two in Gelnica, Slovakia and already beaten-up special tests would prove all the more challenging to master this morning before the wet weather eased off during the second half of the day.

 After showing yesterday that he’s an Australian who can master the mud, Wil Ruprecht was out to hammer that home again today.
 Unfazed by the slippery conditions, he was impressive to watch on lap one.
 Fastest on the opening three special tests, he built up a lead that would ultimately prove too much for everyone else to catch.

 Slow to get going on lap one, Steve Holcombe found some extra pace on lap two and made an attack on Ruprecht.
 Winning the second ACERBIS Cross Test, he closed the gap slightly.
 Finding 12 seconds on Ruprecht in the following JUST1 Enduro Test, Steve was on a roll.

 Exiting the final POLISPORT Extreme Test he still trailed Ruprecht by almost 11 seconds and would need to deliver an outstanding effort on the final ACERBIS Cross Test to take the win.
 Giving it his best shot, the seven-time world champ went to work and clocked in the fastest time of the day.
 However, it wouldn’t be enough and after over one hour of timed special tests he fell just four tenths of a second short of victory.

 Wil Ruprecht – P1

-The WPTGlobal FIM EnduroGP World Championship continues with round four next weekend at the GP of Portugal in Coimbra-Souselas on July 1-3.
+The WPTGlobal FIM EnduroGP World Championship continues with round six in Zalaegerszeg, Hungary on August 5-7.